Julia Hartley-Brewer

 Julia Hartley-Brewer (born 2 May 1968) is an English political journalist, newspaper columnist and radio presenter.
-She currently hosts a radio show on Talkradio simulcast on Talk called Julia Hartley-Brewer on weekdays from 10am.
+She hosts the mid-morning show on Talk called Talk.
+Nation.

 Early life and education

-Julia Hartley-Brewer is the daughter of Michael John Hartley-Brewer, who unsuccessfully stood as the Labour Party's candidate in Selly Oak in the 1970 general election, and general practitioner Valerie Forbes Hartley-Brewer.
-Her parents divorced, and her mother trained as a GP while bringing up two children.
+Hartley-Brewer is the daughter of Michael Hartley-Brewer, who stood as the Labour Party's candidate in Selly Oak in the 1970 general election and Dudley West in the 1979 general election, and Valerie Forbes Hartley-Brewer.
+Her parents divorced, and her mother trained as a general practitioner while bringing up two children.

-Hartley-Brewer was educated at the Oldfield Girls' Comprehensive School in Bath.
-Later, Hartley-Brewer studied at Woodhouse Sixth Form College in Finchley, North London.
+Hartley-Brewer was educated at Bath High School for Girls in Bath and Woodhouse College in Finchley, North London.
 She gained a degree in philosophy, politics and economics at Magdalen College, Oxford in 1988.

-She later studied for a diploma in journalism at Cardiff University's School of Journalism.

 Career

 Hartley-Brewer began her career in journalism at the East London Advertiser in Bethnal Green, east London.
-Later, she was employed as a news reporter and political correspondent for the London Evening Standard and then joined The Guardian, staying at the latter until September 2000.
-She then moved to the Sunday Express as political correspondent, then political editor from 2001 until 2007 and then assistant editor (politics).
-She left the Sunday Express in February 2011.
+Later, she was a news reporter and political correspondent for the London Evening Standard and then joined The Guardian, staying until September 2000.
+She moved to the Sunday Express as political correspondent, becoming political editor from 2001 until 2007 and then assistant editor (politics).

-In 2006, she presented and narrated two political documentaries for the television channels BBC Two and BBC Four about the history of British Deputy Prime Ministers, called Every Prime Minister Needs a Willie, and the history of the Leader of the Opposition in The Worst Job in Politics.
+In 2006, she presented and narrated two political documentaries for BBC Two and BBC Four television about the history of British Deputy Prime Ministers, called Every Prime Minister Needs a Willie, and the history of the Leader of the Opposition in The Worst Job in Politics.

 She was an LBC presenter from February 2011, until she left in December 2014 to be replaced by Shelagh Fogarty.

 Hartley-Brewer broadcast on Talkradio, a radio station owned by Rupert Murdoch's News Corp.
 She presented the mid-morning weekday show from March 2016 until 15 January 2018, when she moved to host the weekday breakfast show from 6.30am to 10am.

-In September 2019, The Julia Hartley-Brewer Show was launched on YouTube under the Talkradio brand; each programme is a one-to-one interview with a guest.
-The show became a daily simulcast as part of the daily schedule of TalkTV that began broadcasting in April 2022.

-She has written opinion articles and columns for publications such as The Daily Telegraph, The Mail on Sunday, and The Spectator about politics and current affairs.
+She has written opinion articles and columns for The Daily Telegraph.

-Public appearances
+Broadcast guest appearances

-She has appeared as a panellist on the comedy quiz show Have I Got News for You ten times, as well as being a regular panellist on BBC One's Question Time and Radio 4's Any Questions.
-She is a regular pundit and commentator on TV and radio, including for Sky News, BBC One's The One Show, This Morning on ITV, BBC Radio 5 Live and BBC Radio 4's Today and PM programmes.
+She has appeared as a panellist on the comedy quiz show Have I Got News for You ten times, as well as being a regular panellist on BBC One's Question Time.

 She was a contestant on Pointless Celebrities in October 2014, winning the prize for her chosen charity.